ethyca/fides/docs/fidesops/docs/guides/saas_config.md

 - `name` This name corresponds to a Collection in the corresponding Dataset.
 - `requests` A map of `read` and `update` requests for this collection.
 Each collection can define a way to read and a way to update the data.
 Each request is made up of:
     - `path` A static or dynamic resource path.
-The dynamic portions of the path are enclosed within angle brackets `<dynamic_value>` and are replaced with values from request_params.
+The dynamic portions of the path are enclosed within angle brackets `<dynamic_value>` and are replaced with values from `request_params`.
     - `method` (optional) HTTP method.
 Defaults to `GET` for read requests, `PUT` for update requests.
 Other options are `POST`, `PATCH`, or `DELETE`.
+    - `body` (optional) static or dynamic request body, with dynamic portions enclosed in brackets, just like `path`.
+These dynamic values will be replaced with values from `request_params`.
+For update requests, you'll need to additionally annotated `<masked_object_fields>` as a placeholder for the fidesops generated update values.
     - `request_params`
         - `name` Used as the key for query param values, or to map this param to a value placeholder in the path.
-        - `type` Either "query" or "path".
+        - `type` Can be "query", "path", or "body".
         - `references` These are the same as `references` in the Dataset schema.
 It is used to define the source of the value for the given request_param.
         - `identity` This denotes the identity value that this request_param should take.
           - `default_value` Hard-coded default value for a `request_param`.
 This is most often used for query params since a static path param can just be included in the `path`.